Jared Ragland, USA: www.jaredragland.com

 Eyes on Main Street Residency Program

-Eyes on Main Street has become in three years a sought after festival, popular among global photographers including James Nachtwey, Encarni Pindado, Eugene Richards, Mary Ellen Mark, Raymond Depardon, Anush Babajanyan, Andrew Moore, Jo Ann Walters, Jeff Chien-Hsing Liao and Oh Soon-Hwa, who have participated in the main exhibition.
+Eyes on Main Street has become in four years a sought after festival, popular among global photographers including William Klein, Renée Byer, Eugene Richards, Mary Ellen Mark, Raymond Depardon, Anush Babajanyan, Andrew Moore, Rebecca Norris-Webb, Gaël Turine and Oh Soon-Hwa, who have participated in the main exhibition.

-Eyes on Main Street has launched a residency program, the first residence starts in September 2017, with the goal of building several strong photographic portfolios around our community.
+Eyes on Main Street has launched in 2017 a residency program, the first residence of our second year starts on July 1, 2018, with the goal of building several strong photographic portfolios around our community.
 Although all photographers can apply, a strong sense of street photography is required.
-The Festival chose 15 photographers for a period of one month per residency -open to both domestic and international photographers.
+The Festival chose 12 new photographers for a period of one month per residency -this program isopen to both domestic and international photographers.

 Wilson is a town in North Carolina about 50 miles east of its capital, Raleigh, with a population of roughly 50,000.
 At the heart of the tobacco industry, downtown Wilson saw a decline in its fortune when the tobacco warehouses closed down, changing the town as many other businesses followed and left.
 Today, the city is reinventing itself through several arts’ projects, with a Whirligig Park open since late 2017 and photography becoming part of the city’s landscape.